MoufidAl/SQL_DatabaseSchema_Creation/README.md

 ![Pizzaria Orders DB](https://github.com/user-attachments/assets/2ea10ccd-90f0-4398-b596-69946ab1425a)

 ### Stock Control Tables
+Assuming the lead time for delivery by all supliers is the same for all ingredients.

-Need to be able to know when to place orders for new stock - assuming the lead time for delivery by all supliers is the same for all ingredients.
+Need to be able to know when to place orders for new stock -

+1. identify quantities for each ingredient and set alarms for when quantity reaches a certain level per ingredient (this is mostly backend but the schema can help with identifying quantities and inventory rotations).
+2. being able to identify which ingredients are used for which recipe.

 Stock Control will look like this:
 ![Pizzaria Stock Control](https://github.com/user-attachments/assets/1bc544ee-ffed-486b-abee-1e14ba588779)

 ### Staff Tables
+Owner wants to be able to know :
 1. which staff member is working when
 2. staff salary information
-This will help understand the pizza costs (ingredients + staff+ delivery)

-we also need to seperate the information about staff and their salaries from shift information and time information so I created the below per the requirements
+This will help understand the pizza costs (ingredients + staff+ delivery) we also need to seperate the information about staff and their salaries from shift information and time information so I created the below per the requirements

 ![Pizzaria DB Schema](https://github.com/user-attachments/assets/a695ea47-028f-428e-a8a0-9775bed9645e)